tramylttm2210/tramylttm2210/README.md

-# 👋 Hi there, I'm Trà My!
+# 👋 Hi there, I'm Kaylie!

 Welcome to my GitHub profile!
 I'm passionate about turning data into meaningful stories through analysis, visualization, and statistical modeling.
 With a background in research, communication, and marketing, I apply technical skills to solve real-world problems across education, business, and society.